UnpredictablePrashant/Deploy.Ai/README.md

 Once the infra is created by terraform, the ansible scripts are used to deploy and ensure the website works.

-## Where is this main project deployed?
+## Where is this Main Project Deployed?
 We are using two ec2 instances in two different availability zones.
 They are load balanced.
 Github actions is used to update the local repository.
 Nginx is set up with a domain name.
 We are also using cloudflare for this purpose.
 For SSL we are using certbot.